 The scheme is jointly funded by the Wolfson Foundation and the Royal Society.

 - hold a permanent post at a university in the UK or have received a firm offer to take effect from the start of the award.

-- have their basic salary wholly funded by the university.
+- have your basic salary wholly funded by the university.